 Ph.D. in Marketing

-The University of Kansas doctoral program in marketing aims to prepare students for academic careers at tier 1 research universities.
-Faculty members closely supervise doctoral students pursuing their doctorate in one of the two tracks offered: consumer behavior or quantitative.
+- Collaboration with globally recognized faculty: Faculty members closely supervise doctoral students in one of two tracks offered: consumer behavior or quantitative.

 List